How much is 20,000 subs on Twitch?

 Subscription income breakdown at 20,000 subs

-To understand the earning potential, it helps to break down the numbers clearly:
+To understand how much is 20,000 subs on Twitch, it helps to break down the numbers clearly:

-These figures represent subscription income only and do not include other revenue sources that can significantly increase total earnings.
+These figures only represent subscription revenue. 👉 They do not include ads, donations, sponsorships, affiliate deals, or merchandise, which can significantly increase total monthly income.

 Why total income can be much higher than subscriptions